About the Library

 What you can find in the Library

 We have books of course, plus magazines, graphic novels and audio CDs (talking books).
-In fact, we have more than 8,000 items in our library and classroom reading areas - wow!
+In fact, we have around 8,000 items in our library and classroom reading areas - wow!

 Our wide range of books includes picture books, ones for children who aren't quite yet confident readers, titles for those with reading difficulties or dyslexia, dual language titles, books to challenge more confident readers.
 You can borrow and look for books on our library computer system, Libresoft.

-We have a chill out area with cushions and bean bags plus tables and chairs if you'd prefer to sit there or do some work there.
+We have a chill out area with cushions and bean bags plus tables and chairs if you'd prefer to sit there or do some work.
 There is also a display which is changed regularly to give you ideas on reading.

 We have fiction books in all genres - fantasy, sport, war, adventure, humour, real life and more.
 There are also more challenging transition books for our Year 6 pupils (they have Y6+ on the spine label).